paulgovan/BayesianNetwork/README.md

 For example, the selected node *A* is a discrete node with three levels *a*, *b*, and *c*.

+## Measures
+Click *Measures* in the sidepanel to bring up a number of tools for classical network analysis.

 # Source Code
 BayesianNetwork is an [open source](http://opensource.org) project, and the source code is available at [https://github.com/paulgovan/BayesianNetwork](https://github.com/paulgovan/BayesianNetwork)